Gargamiel/PokeWorld/README.md

 **Other Pokémon mod**: No.

-**Mods with new biomes**: No, custom biome will not feature any Pokémon, need to patch these biomes to add Pokémon spawn rates.
+**Mods with new biomes**: No, custom biomes will not feature any Pokémon, need to patch these biomes to add Pokémon spawn rates.

-Other mods will be added based on tests and feedback from the community.
+Information about other mods will be added based on tests and feedback from the community.

 ## Translation

-This mod is in English but should fully support translation.
+This mod is in english but should fully support translation.
 If you are a translator, feel free to create a patch (try to respect your respective language grammar conventions and syntax regarding the Pokémon media), the best ones will be added here.
-Please notice me if you find any typo / mistakes in the base (English) mod.
+Please notice me if you find any typo / mistakes in the base (english) mod.

 ## Q&A